Skip to main content

 Private Repositories

-Constants uses your OAuth token to access private repos — credentials are never stored in the Tool itself.
+Private repos are fully supported.
+The scan uses your GitHub OAuth token to access the repository — your credentials are never stored in the scanning environment.

 Branch Selection